 3.5.
 Emissions sampling

 Emissions sampling shall be representative and conducted at locations of well-mixed exhaust where the influence of ambient air downstream of the sampling point is minimal.
 If applicable, emissions shall be sampled downstream of the exhaust mass flow meter, respecting a distance of at least 150 mm to the flow sensing element.
 The sampling probes shall be fitted at least 200 mm or three times the inner diameter of the exhaust pipe, whichever is larger, upstream of the point at which the exhaust exits the PEMS sampling installation into the environment.

-If the PEMS feeds back a flow to the tail pipe, this shall occur downstream of the sampling probe in a manner that does not affect during engine operation the nature of the exhaust gas at the sampling point(s).
-If the length of the sampling line is changed, the system transport times shall be verified and if necessary corrected.
+If the PEMS feeds part of the sample back to the exhaust flow, this shall occur downstream of the sampling probe in a manner that does not affect the nature of the exhaust gas at the sampling point(s).
+If the length of the sampling line is changed, the system transport times shall be verified and, if necessary, corrected.
+If the vehicle is equipped with more than one tailpipe then all functioning tailpipes shall be connected before sampling and measuring exhaust flow.

 If the engine is equipped with an exhaust after-treatment system, the exhaust sample shall be taken downstream of the exhaust after-treatment system.
 When testing a vehicle with a branched exhaust manifold, the inlet of the sampling probe shall be located sufficiently far downstream so as to ensure that the sample is representative of the average exhaust emissions of all cylinders.
 In multi-cylinder engines, having distinct groups of manifolds, such as in a ‘V’ engine configuration, the sampling probe shall be positioned downstream of where the manifolds combine.
 If this is technically not feasible, multi-point sampling at locations of well-mixed exhaust may be used.
 In this case, the number and location of sampling probes shall match as far as possible those of the exhaust mass flow meters.
 In case of unequal exhaust flows, proportional sampling or sampling with multiple analysers shall be considered.

-If particles are measured, the exhaust shall be sampled from the centre of the exhaust stream.
+If particles are measured, they shall be sampled from the centre of the exhaust stream.
 If several probes are used for emissions sampling, the particle sampling probe should be placed upstream of the other sampling probes.
 The particle sampling probe should not interfere with the sampling of gaseous criteria emissions.
 The type and specifications of the probe and its mounting shall be documented in detail.

 If hydrocarbons are measured, the sampling line shall be heated to 463 ± 10 K (190 ± 10 °C).
-For the measurement of other gaseous components with or without cooler, the sampling line shall be kept at a minimum of 333 K (60 °C) to avoid condensation and to ensure appropriate penetration efficiencies of the various gases.
-For low pressure sampling systems, the temperature can be lowered corresponding to the pressure decrease provided that the sampling system ensures a penetration efficiency of 95 % for all regulated gaseous criteria emissions.
+For the measurement of other gaseous components with or without cooling the sampling line shall be kept at a minimum of 333 K (60 °C) to avoid condensation and to ensure appropriate penetration efficiencies of the various gases.
+For low-pressure sampling systems, the temperature can be lowered correspondingly to the pressure decrease provided that the sampling system ensures a penetration efficiency of 95 % for all regulated gaseous criteria emissions.
 If particles are sampled and not diluted at the tailpipe, the sampling line from the raw exhaust sample point to the point of dilution or particle detector shall be heated to a minimum of 373 K (100 °C).
 The residence time of the sample in the particle sampling line shall be less than 3 s until reaching first dilution or the particle detector.

-All parts of the sampling system from the exhaust pipe up to the particle detector, which are in contact with raw or diluted exhaust gas, shall be designed to minimise deposition of particles.
+All parts of the sampling system from the tailpipe up to the particle detector, which are in contact with raw or diluted exhaust gas, shall be designed to minimise deposition of particles.
 All parts shall be made from antistatic material to prevent electrostatic effects.

 4. PRE-TEST PROCEDURES